almereyda/awesome-starred/README.md

 - [smokestack](https://github.com/hughsk/smokestack) - Pipe your JavaScript into a browser, logging console output in Node
 - [CTFPad](https://github.com/StratumAuhuur/CTFPad) - A web UI and server for task based competitions employing Etherpad Lite.
 - [level-geospatial](https://github.com/richorama/level-geospatial) - node module for geospatial indexing with leveldb
-- [open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes that can be used like street addresses, for places where street addresses don't exist.
 - [zetashapes](https://github.com/blackmad/zetashapes) - it's a collection of things. around neighborhoods. get ready.
 - [conceptviz.github.io](https://github.com/conceptviz/conceptviz.github.io) - Gallery of Concept Visualization
 - [Invitation-to-Another-Dimension](https://github.com/mgold/Invitation-to-Another-Dimension) - An Explorable Explanation of linear algebra.